gmetzker/serverless-plugin-lambda-dead-letter/README.md

 Dead letter settings are assigned via a new `deadLetter` property nested under a function in a `serverless.yml` file.
 The property name `deadLetter` was used rather than `deadLetterConfig` so that future internal implementations of `deadLetterConfig`, that will most likely be directly supported by CloudFormation natively, will not conflict.

-There are several ways to inform the plugin how you want to wire up the DLQ.
+There are methods to inform the plugin how you want to wire up the DLQ.

+You can also set an empty targetArn to remove a previously set deadLetter DLQ:  [Remove Dead Letter Resource](#remove-deadletter-resource)

 ### Method-1
 Use the `targetArn` property to specify the exact SQS queue or SNS topic to use for Lambda dead letter messages.
 In this case the queue\topic must already exist as must the queue\topic policy.